Pavilion

 The word is from French pavillon (Old French paveillon) and it meant a small palace, from Latin papilionem (accusative of papilio).
 In Late Latin and Old French, it meant both ‘butterfly’ and ‘tent’, because the canvas of a tent resembled a butterfly's spread wings.

+The word is from the early 13c., paviloun, "large, stately tent raised on posts and used as a movable habitation," from Old French paveillon "large tent; butterfly" (12c.), from Latin papilionem (nominative papilio) "butterfly, moth," in Medieval Latin "tent" (see papillon); the type of tent was so called on its resemblance to wings.
+Meaning "open building in a park, etc., used for shelter or entertainment" is attested from 1680s.
+Sense of "small or moderate-sized building, isolated from but dependent on a larger or principal building" (as in a hospital) is by 1858.

 Free-standing structures

 Pavilions may be small garden outbuildings, similar to a summer house or a kiosk; small rooms on the roof of a large house, reached only via the roof (rather than by internal stairs) may also be called pavilions.
 These were particularly popular up to the 18th century and can be equated to the Italian casina, formerly rendered in English "casino".
 These often resembled small classical temples and follies.
 Especially if there is some space for food preparation, they may be called a banqueting house.
 A pavilion built to take advantage of a view may be referred to as a gazebo.
 Bandstands in a park are a class of pavilion.
 A poolhouse by a swimming pool may have sufficient character and charm to be called a pavilion.
 By contrast, a free-standing pavilion can also be a far larger building such as the Royal Pavilion at Brighton, which is in fact a large Indian-style palace; however, like its smaller namesakes, the common factor is that it was built for pleasure and relaxation.

 A sports pavilion is usually a building adjacent to a sports ground used for changing clothes and often partaking of refreshments.
 Often it has a verandah to provide protection from the sun for spectators.
 In cricket grounds, as at Lord's, a cricket pavilion tends to be used for the building the players emerge from and return to, even when this is actually a large building including a grandstand.
 A pavilion in stadia, especially baseball parks, is a typically single-decked covered seating area (as opposed to the more expensive seating area of the main grandstand and the less expensive seating area of the uncovered bleachers).